DebuggingDelightStudios/deformable-mesh/docs/guides/mesh-component/settings.md

 from "eating into the mesh" when e.g. driving continuously against an object.

 ### Impact Effects (V 2.1) {#impact-effects}
-This setting can be used to play a **sound** (SFX) and/or to spawn a *niagara* **particle system** (VFX) on impact.
+This setting can be used to play a **sound** (SFX) and/or to spawn one or more *niagara* **particle systems** (VFX) on impact.
 You don't *have to* select a sound and a particle system - if you don't want to play a sound or spawn a particle system then just leave the properties empty or remove the whole impact effect.

 :::info
 An *impact effect* with ``CheckPhysicalMaterial = False`` and ``CheckPhysicalSurfaceType = False`` (*see image below*) is used as the **default** impact effect, whenever no other impact effect was found for a physical material.